helpfulrobot/studiothick-silverstripe-srcset/README.md

 # SilverStripe Image SrcSet extension

+This module is a work in progress.
+Bug reports or feature requests welcome.

 This module adds srcset functionality to Image objects, allowing one to save on bandwidth when serving high-resolution images to browsers on low-resolution devices.

-Calling `SrcSet` on an image in a template will automatically generate multiple sizes of that image (just using `Resize`) and return an `img` tag with the `srcset` attribute populated with those smaller alternatives.
+Calling `SrcSet` on an image in a template will automatically generate multiple sizes of that image (just using `Resize`) and return a string of corresponding URLs and widths to be used in an `img` tag's `srcset` attribute.

 ## Installation